Friday, January 22, 2021

 ● A minimum of 5 years of volunteer service in higher education, 3 of which must be with NACA.

 ● Attendance at three or more live or virtual NACA events (regional conferences, national convention, series or institutes).

 NACA Office will provide more information regarding association support.

 Term of Service

 Three years.
-Board members may run for two consecutive terms on the Board, but with the understanding that they must follow the same application procedures as other potential candidates
+Board members may run for a maximum of two terms on the Board.
+These terms do not have to be consecutive, but candidates who wish to return for a second term must follow the same application procedures as all general board applicants.

 NACA Office Liaison

 NACA Executive Director